Our Vaccine Rollout Has an Inequality Problem

 Although the U.S. Centers for Disease Control and Prevention has offered recommendations on which groups to prioritize for vaccination, it’s up to the states to make their rules.
 Alaska will soon widen its age limits to prioritize those 55 and older, as well as those with two or more high-risk health conditions and those in “unserved communities.”
 Florida is vaccinating those above 65, as well as patients considered by hospital providers to be extremely vulnerable.
 And earlier this week, California announced it would change course with a new age-based system, possibly pushing essential workers further back in line.

 There are a few possible reasons for this, ranging from the physical to the social.
 First, those with obesity frequently have lower immune responses, chronic inflammation, and tendency to form blood clots—all factors that can make Covid-19 worse.
 In addition, obesity is often linked to other serious health conditions, like heart disease or diabetes—but stigma often causes people to forgo medical care in general, making other aspects of their health worse and making them less likely to seek care immediately for Covid-19.
-These conditions are overwhelmingly common in the U.S., where 40 percent of people have obesity and 32 percent have what the health industry calls, as a noun, overweight.
+These conditions are overwhelmingly common in the U.S., where 40 percent of people have obesity and 32 percent have overweight.

 While the CDC says being overweight may increase the risks of severe Covid-19, it’s not part of the official recommendations for vaccine prioritization yet.
 But a report from the National Academies of Sciences, Engineering and Medicine, which has helped inform these policies, recommends that medical conditions like these posing moderate risk should take priority in the next phase, after vaccinating health workers, the elderly, frontline workers, and others at high risk.